 You usually don’t have to open your door to a bailiff or let them in.

 Bailiffs can’t enter your home:

-- by force, eg push past you
+- by force, for example by pushing past you

 - between 9pm and 6am